nielsnykrog/nykrog-dk-poetree/README.md

   transcription preserving manuscript features.
 1 such file.
 - Marginal notes in each line of body.
 Used for such purposes as noting speaking characters in dramatic poems and for bible references in hymns.
 - source.url field refers to the specific source url used for each poem.
+- source.printer field added for historical accuracy with older material (for now only 16th century hymns).

 The validator accepts these as warnings (not errors).